SmartThings for Business: Your Practical Guide to Automation and Efficiency

 Exploring Smartthings Home Automation

-This powerful yet simple framework is the basis for creating some of the best smartthings automations.
-For example, a 'Good Morning' routine can be triggered by a set time or the disarming of the security system, which then gradually raises the lights, opens the smart blinds, adjusts the thermostat, and even starts the smart coffee maker.
-Conversely, a 'Goodbye' routine, triggered by all members leaving the house, can turn off all lights and unnecessary appliances, lock the doors, and arm the security system.
-[10]
+This simple framework is how you create some of the best smartthings automations.
+A 'Good Morning' routine can be triggered by your alarm, which then slowly brightens your lights, opens the blinds, and starts the coffee maker.
+A 'Goodbye' routine, triggered when everyone leaves, can turn off all lights, lock the doors, and arm the security system.

 Technical Methods: Setting Up and Structuring Your SmartThings System

-But the system allows for much more complexity by adding multiple conditions and actions:
+But you can get much more complex by layering conditions and actions:

-- Then: Turn on all inside lights to 100%, send a push notification saying 'Potential Intrusion', and trigger the 'Siren'.
+• Then: Turn all inside lights to 100%, send a push notification saying 'URGENT: After-Hours Entry', and trigger the alarm.

 Business Techniques: Leveraging SmartThings for Commercial Success